Birth date: October 7, 1931

 March 2003 - Presents the Truth and Reconciliation Commission's final report to South African President Thabo Mbeki.

-July 18, 2007 - Former President Nelson Mandela announces the formation of The Elders, a group of elder statesmen from around the world that will work to solve global problems.
-Among the members of the group are Desmond Tutu, former U.S. President Jimmy Carter, Kofi Annan, Mary Robinson and Ela Bhatt.
+July 18, 2007 - Former President Mandela announces the formation of The Elders, a group of elder statesmen from around the world that will work to solve global problems.
+Among the members of the group are Tutu, former US President Jimmy Carter, Kofi Annan, Mary Robinson and Ela Bhatt.

 September 30, 2007 - Tutu leads The Elders on their first mission, to Darfur in Sudan.